Health Care Guide Information

 Fungal infections during BMT.

-Fungal infections during transplant are also very severe infections during the transplant or neutropenia phase.
-However, these infections may be in the bloodstream, in the urinary tract, in the nasal sinuses in the respiratory tract known as mucormycosis or zygomycete, or in the skin.
+Fungal infections during transplant are also very severe infections during the transplant or in the neutropenia phase.
+However, these infections may be in the bloodstream, in the urinary tract, in the nasal sinuses, in the respiratory tract, known as mucormycosis or zygomycete, or in the skin.

 Internal bleeding: